What is family life insurance?

 (Please note: ‘investment’ whole of life policies do not guarantee a fixed lump sum pay out, however, at Reassured we only sell ‘non-investment’ policies).

-A combination of different policiesSubject to your available budget, it may not need to be a case of having either a term based policy or family income benefit cover.
+A combination of different policiesSubject to your budget, it may not need to be a case of having either a term-based policy or family income benefit.

-For example, you could use term based cover to take care of the mortgage and use family income benefit to provide a regular income for living expenses.
+For example, you could use term-based cover to take care of your mortgage and use family income benefit to provide a regular income for future living expenses.

-How much cover do you need?Whichever policy type you take out, you will need to ensure your family is comprehensively covered.
+How much cover do you need?Whichever policy type you take out, you will want to ensure your family is comprehensively covered.

-To establish how much cover you need you should ask yourself some key questions:
+To establish how much cover protection you need you should ask yourself some key questions:

-- What debt’s do you need to cover?
+- What debt’s do I need to cover?

-- Do you have any cover through your employer, (death in service)?
+- Do I already have cover through my employer, (death in service)?

 Learn more about the cost of raising a child in the UK, by reading Child Poverty Action Group’s ‘Cost of a Child in 2017’ report.

-Take out cover when you are youngAlthough many of us do not think about life insurance when we are young, it is actually the best time to take out cover, as you can secure very low premiums.
+Take out cover when you are youngMany of us do not consider life insurance when we are young.
+However, this is actually the best time to take out a policy, because you can secure very low premiums, over a long term.

 From our experience, there are common life events which trigger us into taking out life cover.
-Like having a baby or buying a house.
+Like having a baby or buying your first house.

-Why not be proactive and arrange cover today, locking in the cheapest premiums?
+Why not be proactive and arrange life cover today, locking in the cheapest premiums?

-Guaranteed vs reviewable monthly premiumsWhen you take out a life policy to protect your family, you have a choice of guaranteed or reviewable premiums.
+Guaranteed vs reviewable premiumsWhen you take out a life insurance policy to protect your family, you have a choice of guaranteed or reviewable premiums.

-If you choose a guaranteed premium, your insurer will never change the cost.
-You always know what you are going to pay each month throughout the policy.
+If you choose a guaranteed premium, your insurer will never change the monthly cost.
+You always know what you are going to pay throughout the policy term.

-In contrast, reviewable premiums normally cost less at first, but your insurer can increase costs during the term.
+In contrast, reviewable premiums normally cost less initially, but your insurer has the right to increase the cost during the term.